learnk8s/learnk8s.io/_blog/what-is-kubernetes/index.md

 {% include_relative waste.html %}

-If it makes you feel any better, there're plenty of companies suffering from similar inefficiencies.
+If it makes you feel any better, there are plenty of companies suffering from similar inefficiencies.

 Some utilise as little as 10% of the allocated resources.